ehesch/tempestry/README.md

 Tempestry aRt
 ================
-25 April 2023
+26 April 2023

-This script produces a climate art!
+This script produces climate art!
 It is inspired by the [Tempestry Project](https://www.tempestryproject.com/) and [warming stripes](https://en.wikipedia.org/wiki/Warming_stripes).